Why do we need load balancing?

 Conclusion

 Both DNS load balancing and hardware load balancing offer a good solution for distributing traffic.
 Which one to choose depends on the needs of your company.
 How tight control you would like to have?
 How much can you invest?
-Do you like a subscribe model with small monthly fees or you prefer to put a lot of money every few years to have the top of the notch performance?
+Do you like a subscription model with small monthly fees or do you prefer to put a lot of money every few years to have top of the notch performance?

 We recommend you to try a DNS cloud-based load balancing, like our GeoDNS.